homer0/projext/documents/projectConfiguration.md

 You have two possible solutions now, thanks to `includeTargets`: You can either add the other target name on each `includeTargets` setting, or define a third `shared` target that both have on the setting.

+#### `uglifyOnProduction`
+> Default value: `true`

+When a bundle is created, this setting will tell the build engine whether to uglify the code for production or not.

+This can be useful for debugging production code.

 #### `runOnDevelopment`
 > Default value: `false`